April 3, 2020 Update – Parenting Exchanges Must Continue

 - Some legal work is also excepted.
 Para.
 III.D. authorizes: “Judicial branch operations, including attorneys if necessary for ongoing trials and required court appearances, unless appearances can be done remotely.”

-Given that it’s dangerous to leave the home, hence the stay-at-home order, does that mean parenting exchanges are also suspended?
+Given that it’s dangerous to leave the home due to Covid-19, hence the stay-at-home order, does that mean parenting exchanges are also suspended?
 In a word, no!

 Note that among the exceptions to Gov. Polis’s order summarized above includes “travel required by law enforcement or court order” – that means parents still have to exchange children for custody purposes, observing safe social distancing, of course.
 Moreover, at a news conference on March 27, 2020, Gov. Polis provided more clarity and real-world examples of his order in effect, including: “It’s also important to clarify that parents transporting children to comply with parenting plans is, of course, allowed.
 Those are not exempt, if you share custody, those need to continue.”